 “So now I finally know why Marianne has been acting like a stroppy cow for the past month or so,” James muttered to himself.
 “She’s been a wreck, Moony.
 How could you just leave her hanging there?”

-Remus gulped again and consequently stated to bite his fingernails aggressively.
-He had been asking himself that very question ever since their kiss but never could bring himself to answer it.
-His relationship with Marianne Minot was too torturous to think about, which was why he always tried to forget it existed.
+Remus gulped again and started to bite his fingernails aggressively; he had been asking himself that very question ever since their kiss but never could bring himself to answer it.
+His relationship with Marianne was too torturous to think about, which was why he always tried to forget it existed.
 Her normally sleek hair turned long and unruly, the bags under her eyes turned darker every day, and she was overly aggressive when provoked ... but he never spoke to her to see if she was alright.
 Instead, he threw himself into a bottle of firewhiskey to drown his sorrows.